You are currently viewing How to Reduce Inflammation Naturally (Nutrition, Movement, and Lifestyle Support)

 The most potent anti-inflammatory foods to include (always organic & wild):

-• Omega 3’s from cold water fish – fights inflammation and supports brain health
+• Omega-3s from cold water fish – fight inflammation and support brain health

 • Leafy greenskale, spinach, collard greens, and Swiss chard contain powerful antioxidants, flavonoids, carotenoids, and vitamin C — all of which help protect against cellular damage